946923759/replicant/README.md

 stepmania-compat: Wrappers that make nodes slightly closer to how Actors work in StepMania

 ## Syntax
-Unfortunately syntax is not standard yet.
+Unfortunately syntax is not standard yet, but check out syntax.md.

 # Compilation Instructions
-Download Godot Engine v3.4.4 (NOT the Mono one).
+Download Godot Engine v3.5 (NOT the Mono one).
 Download the zip for this project, extract, open the project.godot in Godot Engine.
 Go to Project -> Export and select export type.

 Only Windows (Win32 not UWP), Linux, and Android is being targeted currently.
+Web export is fully functional

 # License